Updated: 06.01.21 09:11

-This programme is aligned with the Government’s additional restrictions grant guidance issued to local authorities at the beginning of November 2020.
+This programme is aligned with the Government’s additional restrictions grant guidance issued to local authorities.

 Scope and eligibility